abbreviatedman/react-monorepo/02-props-and-state/2d-state/exercise/directions.md

 ## Creating the App Component

 10. Open **/src/App.jsx**.
-This file is an example component that create-react-app starts with.
+This file is an example component that React starts with.
 You can delete everything in this file.

 11. Next, create the boiler plate code for a functional component (including importing React and exporting the function).
 Name the function `App`.